WalletHub, Financial Company

 - Keep transactions separate.
 Consider adding an authorized user to a credit card you don’t use all that often.
 That makes it easier to monitor the minor’s spending.

 - Monitor credit activity: When an authorized user gets added to a credit card account, the card activity goes on their credit reports.
 If the minor has no previous credit history, their first credit score will be generated within the first six months.
 The score depends on how responsibly the card is used.

 - Don’t miss payments or pay late: Missed payments cause credit score damage for both the primary cardholder and the authorized user.
 But authorized users can dispute accounts with negative information to have them removed from their credit reports.

 An authorized user is limited to making purchases on the account.
-They typically are unable to do balance transfers or take out cash advances.
+They typically are unable to do balance transfers.
 Only the primary cardholder can make changes to the account like requesting a credit limit increase or adding additional users.
 The primary cardholder can call the issuer’s customer service department to remove an authorized user from their account.
-An authorized can be removed for any reason.
+In fact, an authorized can be removed for any reason.

 Becoming an authorized user is the only way to get credit cards for minors in order to establish credit.
 Once an authorized user is no longer a minor, they can add their own credit card account to the mix.

 Shoot for one with high approval odds and a low annual fee.
 People applying for their first credit card at age 18 should consider cards for no credit or secured cards if they don’t have credit history already.
 College students can also consider student cards, which give better terms because of students’ higher earning potential.

 The best way is not to.
 Let your child decide, when the time comes, let them learn and experience these things.
 This will benefit child in ways you probably would have never thought.